 Taste Carolina Gourmet Food Tours

 A Taste Carolina Gourmet Food Tour is the BEST way to eat through a new city.
 It’s also a fun alternative if you want to experience a lot of different restaurants without having to shell out a ton of money!
+In fact, we joined a Taste tour in Raleigh and came away full of so much great food.
+You can read more about it here.

 Come on.
 Admit it.
 You’ve seen the Trolley Pub ride by and you’ve always wondered if they are REALLY pushing it by pedaling!
 Why not see for yourself!
 Get to know the pubs of Raleigh and some new friends with this fun “pedal-powered” pub crawl!